eabay/docker-nodejs/README.md

 ### dev

 Development version has the essentials to install packages require compilation steps.
 It also includes [supervisor](https://www.npmjs.org/package/supervisor) to restart your server on file changes and [node-inspector](https://www.npmjs.org/package/node-inspector) to debug your application.
+You can use [yarn](https://yarnpkg.com/) as a package manager.

 ## Alpine Linux based versions